Family history von Kleist - machine translation

 century is based on the books of our old family history, completed in 1886.
 This

-includes 4 volumes of biographies.
+includes 4 volumes of biographies in German.
 These volumes have been digitized for several

 years and expanded with updates and limited transfers from the continuation in